 ‘You might want to improve your time effectiveness and have a daily action plan for the start of every day so you’re more productive.’

-For the final part, Phil urges us to look at our regime, and bring a resolution forward – starting in December, rather than January so you’re already working on your goals for 2023.
+For the final part, Phil urges us to look at our regime, and bring a resolution forward – starting in these dying days of December so you’re already working on your goals for 2024.

 ‘You may start writing a gratitude journal every day, and end each entry with three things you’re grateful for.
 It’s a good way to finish the year off self-aware, and you will have a stronger sense of yourself.